0x00002a/cronch/docs/source/backends.rst

    then it will cause a compile error, unless it satisfies :concept:`concepts::iterable`, in which case it will be iterated over with the :expr:`nlohmann::json` instance being treated as an array.

+   **Supported formats**

+   This backend supports any json supported by nlohmann/json, in addition to any binary formats it supports (currently cbor, msgpack, bson, and ubjson).
+Support for the binary formats is done via the :func:`nloh::nloh` overload which takes a
+   ``nlohmann::json`` (allowing stuff such as :expr:`nlohmann::json::from_bson` to be passed) and the :func:`serialize` overload which takes a ``Backend::document_type&``, allowing the caller full access to the underlying ``nlohamnn::json``.

    **Constructors**

    .. function:: nloh::nloh(const std::string& contents)